California Sports Betting Update 2022

 The first step to open sports betting to Californians will be to pass legislation regulating fixed locations.
 However, this open door will act as a clear path to online sportsbook operations.
 Too many people utilize mobile devices.

 While online sportsbook legalization may take time, once sports betting laws are changed, it will follow soon after.
-Here are the top contenders to secure online sports betting approval in California.
+Here are the top contenders to secure online sports betting approval in California, and consequently, all supporters of the California Solutions to Homelessness and Mental Heath Support Act.

 DraftKings – DraftKings is currently operating an online sportsbook in New Jersey.
 However, with rival daily fantasy sports provider FanDuel, they are head and shoulders above the competition in collective sports betting revenue.